 - 13 states (and growing) now allow you to invoice insurance for Telehealth which is estimated to double from 2016 to 2018

-Full time dedicated Kipu Resource for anything you need, unlimited, any time, 24 x 7 x 365 support.
+You can contact our full time dedicated Kipu Resource for anything you need, unlimited.
+Contact us any time, 24 hours a day, 365 days a week for support.

 Free VOBGetter: Instant VOB Service

 It’s well known that the first to accept a patient usually gets that patient.
 Faster VOB means more business intelligence, which leads to faster turnaround and decision making.
 And that means more admissions.